+The Warranty Activation Wizard will start.

+The Warranty Activation screen displays the minimum requirements to be met for the activation of warranty and the default storage location of the product logs.

-A full system scan to remove all known viruses is a mandatory requirement if your computer is to be eligible for guarantee coverage.
-If this step has already been performed (and your system is clean), then the process moves to step 2.
+- Product Settings Displays the settings required for the individual Antivirus, Firewall and Defense+ for the activation of warranty.
+These will be set by default.
+If you have changed these settings prior to the activation you will need to set them as stated in this area to proceed with the warranty activation. - Product Logs Displays the path in which the log files of CIS will be stored - Scan A full system scan to remove all known viruses is a mandatory requirement if your computer is to be eligible for guarantee coverage. - If you have already ran a Full Scan and removed the infection (and your system is clean), then clicking 'Next' proceeds to step 2. - If you haven't run a Full Scan already, clicking 'Next' will initiate a Full Scan.

-Click 'Yes' to run a full computer scan.
 Refer to the section Run a Full Computer Scan for more details on scanning your full computer and cleaning the infected files.
 All the infections and threats identified during the scan should be cleaned for your computer to be qualify for the warranty.
+At the end of scanning and cleaning process, the wizard moves to step 2.

-Step 2: The next stage is to run the Guarantee Activation Wizard again.
+Step 2: The Guarantee Activation Wizard will start again.